-Pope Benedict XVI will visit Madrid from August 18 to 21 to attend the Roman Catholic Church's World Youth Day celebrations which are expected to draw over one million pilgrims.
+Pope Benedict XVI will visit Madrid from August 18 to 21 to attend the Roman Catholic Church's World Youth Day celebrations, which are expected to draw more than one million pilgrims.

 "We cannot go from allowing a shanty town to be set up for months to closing the square, diverting buses, closing the metro station and cordoning off the area," the police union statement added.